RuthyYao/RuthyYao.github.io/_posts/2024-11-29-Boost-the-Business-Growth-Through-Effective-Campaigns.md

 |-----------------|
 | 60.95           |

-### 5.What is the average conversion rate from cart add to purchase?
+### 5. What is the average conversion rate from cart add to purchase?
 ```
 SELECT
     ROUND(100*AVG(purchases / add_to_cart),2) AS conversion_rate